namin/eurisclo/readme.md

 It seems to work a bit.
 See some [sample output](output.md).

+This branch adds heuristics and meta-heuristics that use LLMs.

 ## Related links

 - [Angle's work is on Gitlab](https://gitlab.com/AngularAngel/eurisclo/-/branches).
 See the [diff history](diff.md) between our branches.